maurges/vim-cpp-helper/README.md

 the definition.
 You shouldn't write code like that anyway they say.

-Warning #2: functions returning pointer written like that: `int *foo();` can't be recognized either.
-If you can write the regex for me, please do and send me a pull request, your name will forever be remembered by the hearts of millions.
+Warning #2: functions returning pointer written like that: `int *foo();` can't be recognized either, the regex for it is really hard.
+If you can come up with one, please send it to me. ;)

 To create constructors you can use the similar commands:
 ```